Roktokorobi (TV series)

-Roktokorobi is Bengali Thriller Drama web-series starring Raima Sen, Vikram Chatterjee, Rooqma Ray, Tulika Basu, Laboni Sarkar, Shantilal Mukherjee, Bhaswar Chatterjee, Abhijit Guha and Haridas Chatterjee.
+Roktokorobi is a Bengali thriller drama web-series starring Raima Sen, Vikram Chatterjee, Rooqma Ray, Tulika Basu, Laboni Sarkar, Shantilal Mukherjee, Bhaswar Chatterjee, Abhijit Guha and Haridas Chatterjee.
 It is produced by Sahana Dutta and Rohit Samanta and directed by Sayantan Ghoshal.

 The series premiered on ZEE5 on 3 February 2023.

 Plot

 The story revolves around psychologist Satyaki (Vikram Chatterjee) visiting his aunt's place in a Uraldanga and comes across several mysteries in the house.